🔍 공개 퀴즈 검색

 What are the three types of claims?

-2. Beginning, middle, end
+2. Beginning, middle, and end claims

-3. Short, medium, long
+3. Short, medium, and long claims

 What is evidence?

-3. Information, facts, or examples supporting your claim ✓
+2. Information, facts, or examples supporting your claim ✓

-4. Your personal opinion only
+4. Your personal opinion without support

 What are types of evidence?

-1. Facts/statistics, expert testimony, examples, research studies, logical reasoning ✓
+2. Facts/statistics, expert testimony, examples, research studies, logical reasoning ✓

-3. Just personal stories
+3. Just personal stories and anecdotes

-4. Only opinions
+4. Only opinions from friends

 What is reasoning in an argument?